IamSebastianDev/vay.js/docs/documentation/vay-react/index.md

 <!-- @format -->

-# @vayjs/vay-react
+# Vay & React

-**@vayjs/vay-react** serves as the definitive bridge between **Vay** and the [React](https://react.dev) ecosystem, facilitating a seamless blend of advanced internationalization features with React's dynamic UI capabilities.
+[**@vayjs/vay-react**](https://npmjs.com/package/@vayjs/vay-react) serves as the definitive bridge between **Vay** and the [React](https://react.dev) ecosystem, facilitating a seamless blend of advanced internationalization features with React's dynamic UI capabilities.
 This guide is your comprehensive resource for incorporating efficient, type-safe i18n solutions into your React projects, enhancing global reach with minimal effort.

 ::: info
 You can find the package and additional information [here](https://npmjs.com/package/@vayjs/vay-react).